-Mercado Independencia was two blocks from Puerta Alameda, where we rented an upscale, modern Airbnb during our trip.
+Mercado Independencia was two blocks from Puerta Alameda, where we rented an an upscale, modern Airbnb during our trip.
 We walked past el mercado on our way back to our apartment on our second day in CDMX.
 This find was a fortuitous discovery only two blocks from our apartment.
-Mercado Independencia is housed in an old historic building that has been restored into an upscale dining and drink establishment.
+Mercado Independencia is housed in a old historic building that has been restored into an upscale dining and drink establishment.
 The moment we walked towards the building, I was attracted by the building and its entrance.

-We walked in to take a peek and were quickly greeted by a friendly Haitian bouncer who directed us to the third floor.
+We walked in to to take a peek and were quickly greeted by a friendly Haitian bouncer who directed us to the third floor.
 We glanced at the second floor and noted coffee, tea, juice, breakfast, a doggie groomer, and a barber shop.
-I’d best describe el mercado as a hipster venue.
+I’d best describe elmercado as a hipster venue.
 Essentially, the mercado has a variety of fine food and drinks/bars in an upscale food court style setting.
 The third floor is very nicely done.
 There is beer, wine, and lots of mezcal!
 There are at least 10-15 different vendors preparing fresh classic, Mexican food as well as dishes like hamburgers, fries, and seafood.
 There are plenty of choices.
 Once you choose your food, you can also order a drink at a bar of your choice, and find a table in the communal style seating.